 1. Content Discovery

 Getting from 0 to 100 followers is the hardest part.
-A robust recommendation and tagging system, along with a duality of static and live platform content, can help break down the barrier to entry.
+A robust recommendation, tagging, and feed system, along with a duality of live and "evergreen" platform content, can help break down the barrier to entry.

 2. Ease of Use

 A user interface has to work at the speed of thought.
-Downloading separate software like OBS shouldn’t be necessary unless you need more control.
+Platforms built only for gamers are hard to understand, and downloading separate software like OBS shouldn’t be necessary unless you need more control.

-If creators are going to build their brand on top of yours, it has to feel right aesthetically.
-This also means staying relatively transparent as a brand, allowing creators to shine.
+If creators are going to build their career on a platform, it has to feel right aesthetically.
+In addition to a clean, minimal interface, this also means staying relatively transparent as a brand, allowing creators to shine.

 4. Data & Analytics